 - unreasonably interferes with, denies or limits someone’s ability to participate in or benefit from any educational program and/or activities, and is

-- is based on power differentials, the creation of a hostile environment, or retaliation
+- based on power differentials, the creation of a hostile environment, or retaliation.

 Harassing Conduct: Intentionally or recklessly endangering, threatening, or causing emotional harm to any person.
 This may also include causing physical damage to their property.

 Harassment: Harassment includes any written, verbal or physical acts (including electronically transmitted acts) that is reasonably perceived as creating an intimidating or hostile work, learning or living environment, particularly if questionable behavior is repeated and/or if it continues after the offending party is informed of the objectionable and/or inappropriate nature of the behavior.
 Harassment can be a single incident, or a series of repeated incidents.